 Paula Nelson Marten, RN, PhD, AOCN, an Associate Professor at the University of Colorado College of Nursing, has been involved in oncology nursing and end-of-life care since 1982.
 Her active interest in Palliative Care was confirmed through her participation as a Co-Pl with Doctors Paul Seligman and Regina Fink in two NCI/NIH grants for palliative care education (from 1994-2000) and again as a Roxane Scholar at the Northwestern Medical School Palliative Care Program in 1996.
 Currently she is the Coordinator for the Master's Program Adult-Gerontology Clinical Nurse Specialist Option.
 Paula is a member of the Program in Palliative Care Research Core Team, General Internal Medicine, University of Colorado, School of Medicine.

-Nancy K. English, RN, PhD, APN, CHPN.
-Dr. English’s experience as a hospice nurse enhanced her commitment to palliative care.
+Nancy K. English, RN, PhD, APN, CHPN, was a nurse coordinator for a pediatric palliative care initiative from 2001 to 2011, and initiated a perinatal palliative care service at the Colorado Children's Hospital.
 She specializes in teaching nurses how to incorporate sacred and spiritual care into their practice.
-Currently, she consults internationally in palliative care nursing.

 Original Grant Members